tminions/binocularss/phase2/crc.md

 # ui

 ## Icons
-Frameworks & Drivers - UI
+Frameworks & Drivers - User Interface
 ### Responsibility
 - Have buttons that can be called from activities that perform an action based on a given article.
   - BookmarkFlag: Toggles the bookmarked state of an article.